ikoniqoz/nitrodocs/content/getting-started/creating-a-new-page.md

 # Creating a New Page

-At the heart of PyroCMS is the pages module: it's where you can define a structure for your site that you can hand off to clients to edit in an intuitive drag and drop interface.
+At the heart of NitroCMS is the pages module: it's where you can define a structure for your site that you can hand off to clients to edit in an intuitive drag and drop interface.

 </div>
 <div class="doc_content">

-To get familiar with creating pages in PyroCMS, let's create a new very simple page.
+To get familiar with creating pages in NitroCMS, let's create a new very simple page.
 After that, we'll set up more complex page type and add a page to it.

 ## Creating a New Page

 To create a new page, go to <samp>Content &rarr; Pages</samp> on your admin panel.
-You'll see a simple page tree with some of PyroCMS' standard default pages.
+You'll see a simple page tree with some of NitroCMS' standard default pages.
 These are all at the root level, meaning they can be accessed by their <dfn>slugs</dfn>, or short URI names, at the root level of your site.

 For our guide, let's add an about page.
 Click <samp>New Page</samp> at the top right hand corner of your admin panel: